LaurentZuijdwijk/tdd-workshop/README.md

 ## Instructions

+#### Goals:
-Write a small NodeJs module to sign url's and contain Express middleware to validate signed requests.
-This way the client and server can use the same module.
+Write a small NodeJs module to sign and validate requests.
+It should be able to sign urls and should expose Express middleware to validate incoming requests.

 #### example: